kowainik/summoner/README.md

 ### Others [↑](#structure)

-+ Ability to create a project in the offline mode.
++ Ability to create a project in offline mode.

 ## Get started [↑](#structure)